Phala-Network/phala-wiki/content/docs/poc3/1-1-hardware-configuration.md

 ## Double check the SGX capability

 After the installation of your driver, please use the following utility to double check if everything goes well.
-Docker is required.
+Docker is required for this step, and you can peek at how to install it in the [next secton]({{< relref "docs/poc3/1-2-software-configuration" >}}).

 - If you are using the DCAP driver: